mdolab/pygeo/paper/paper.md

 <!-- [] TODO JM-: Need to end with an overarching statement summarizing what is now possible with this -->
 <!-- AY: I added the following statements. please check -->
 <!-- BB: I added the following statements. please check -->
-pyGeo is maintained, and developed by the MDO Lab[^2] at the University of Michigan and is actively used for MDO applications in both research and industry.
+pyGeo is maintained and developed by the MDO Lab[^2] at the University of Michigan and is actively used for MDO applications in both research and industry.
 The geometry parameterization capabilities provided by pyGeo have enabled the development of environmentally sustainable aircraft through design optimization.

 <!-- [x] TODO AY-: Please make sure I didnt mess up the footnote -->